spierala/blog-posts/mini-rx-comparison.md

     }
 }
 ```
 MiniRx Feature Store has to provide a "feature key" (see `super('counter', initialState)`).
-This is because the state is registered in the global state object.
+The key is used to register the "counter" state in the global state object.

 #### Component Store
 ```